dongjs/dongjs.github.io/_articles/literary-history/boston-bewicks.md

 - Frequency
 - Price
 - Circulation and popularity
+- Marketing of pictures (cf. Chambers' Journal which had none)
 - Origin of phrase "useful *and* entertaining" knowledge
 - Presence or absence of reader mailbags (origin of the same)
+- Vocabularies for editing
+    * Hackwork
+    * Concocting
+    * Blocking

 Implicit theories of: